 An indoor sauna provides you a relaxing spa experience at home while also producing numerous health benefits.
 Installing an in-house sauna can be a challenging task to complete as a DIY project.
-However, for efficient sauna installation you should consider all aspects of the design process.
+However, for efficient sauna installation, you should consider all aspects of the design process.

 The desired space will depend on the intended size of the sauna, the most common size is 6 feet as this allows for three or four people to sit on the bench or for one person to lie down.
 It is essential to allocate an area in your home where the sauna will be located.
-Ideally, it should be an area which is easily accessible and can have a shower system installed for the cooling process.
+Ideally, it should be an area that is easily accessible and can have a shower system installed for the cooling process.
 Consider using part of a bathroom, a basement or even having a separate section attached to the home to house an indoor sauna.

 Sauna kits are relatively easy to assemble and can be purchased widely.
-Most kits include wall cladding, insulation, lighting, heaters, thermometers and benches to sit on.
+Most kits include wall cladding, insulation, lighting, heaters, thermometers, and benches to sit on.

 Air needs to circulate around the sauna as this will improve the performance of the heater.
 Fresh air can be created by either installing a vent under the heater or by ensuring that there is a minimum 1-inch gap under the sauna door.
 An effective air vent should have a sliding door to allow control over the amount of air that is circulated and it should be installed no higher than 54 inches off the floor.
 If the vent is too high, too much of the hot air will escape which means that the sauna will not operate properly.

 Indoor saunas need to be properly insulated as this will maximize their performance and prevent too much heat from escaping.
-Aluminum foil is the best material to use although fiber glass can also be installed.
+Aluminum foil is the best material to use although fiberglass can also be installed.
 The insulation material should not be pulled tightly over the walls as this could cause them to tear during the heating and cooling process.